 What is a Cryptocurrency?

-Bitcoin was the first of these open-source software released in 2009 to create a decentralized cryptocurrency.
+Bitcoin was the first open-source software released in 2009 to create a decentralized cryptocurrency.
 Since then, several projects have originated that seek to copy or improve this solution.
 Cryptocurrencies are currencies created from algorithms used as tokens in certain online communities backed by specific technologies, assets, or projects.

 What is Digital Money?